The strong convergence of operator-splitting methods for the Langevin dynamics model: Summary and discussion

 \section{Summary and discussion}

-In this paper, we presented the analysis of strong convergence of some numerical schemes for the Langevin equation with additive noise.
+In this paper, we analyzed the strong convergence of some widely implemented schemes, and developed new operator-splitting schemes based on Kunita's solution representation.
+In particular, we obtained algorithms with strong order up to order 3.
 This type of convergence is important for predicting the transient stage of the stochastic processes.
-In addition, we presented several new operator-splitting schemes based on Kunitas solution representation.
-In particular, we obtained algorithms with strong order up to order 3.

 There are several remaining challenges in simulating algorithms for Langevin-type of equations.
-First, there might be multiple scales involved in the force term $f(x)$ \cite{schlick1999algorithmic}.
-In this case, a more appropriate splitting is between the fast and slow forces, e.g., \cite{tuckerman1992reversible}.
+First \cite{schlick1999algorithmic}, there might be multiple scales involved in the force term $f(x)$.
+In this case, a more appropriate splitting \cite{tuckerman1992reversible} is between the fast and slow forces.
 Secondly, the damping and diffusion coefficients can be position-dependent.
 Such models arise, for instance, in the dissipative-particle dynamics (DPD) \cite{warren1998dissipative,Leimkuhler2015}.
 Finally, there are Langevin equations with strong stiffness, e.g., large damping coefficients.
 In this case, implicit algorithm are needed.
 These issues will be addressed in separate works.